EchoTools/nevr-common/nevrcap/BENCHMARKS.md

 # Telemetry Processing Benchmarks

-This document contains the latest benchmark results for the high-performance telemetry processing system.
+This document contains the latest benchmark results for the high-performance rtapi processing system.

 ## System Information